 Controlled segmentation of the Eurozone in order to preserve the European Union and the Common European Market, the most valuable achievements of European integration:

-A group of European economists presented ‘European Solidarity Manifesto’ - a proposition to solve the current Eurozone crisis through a controlled dismantlement of the Eurozone via the exit of the most competitive countries and an agreement on a new currency coordination system in Europe.
+A group of European economists and public intellectuals presented ‘European Solidarity Manifesto’ - a proposition to solve the current Eurozone crisis through a controlled dismantlement of the Eurozone via the exit of the most competitive countries and an agreement on a new currency coordination system in Europe.

 Read the Manifesto and the list of the Signatories.